 The number of homeless has risen to its highest levels in New York since the time of the Depression.
 In 2015, there were said to be almost 60,000 homeless, including men, women, children and families.
 These live in homeless shelters, welfare hotels and some live on the street.
 The percentage of people in New York, living in shelters is 85% higher than a decade before.

 HUD (U.S. Department of Housing and Urban Development)

-The U.S. Department of Housing and Urban Development, helps, low-income residents purchase homes, but also provides emergency help for rent and mortgages, prevent foreclosure, and security deposits on new housing.
+The U.S. Department of Housing and Urban Development, helps, low-income residents, purchase homes, but also provides emergency help with rent and mortgages, prevent foreclosure, and security deposits on new housing.
 Over a million families use HUD (U.S. Department of Housing and Urban Development) each year.
 They are a great resource for the poor, disabled and the elderly find private and public housing.
 Other HUD assistance programs are: